erssss/TemporalDF_for_MultipleLPS/README.md

 ## code

-- The function has the same name as the algorithm in the paper.
+- The functions have the same name as the algorithm in the paper.